cklau1001/cklautests/testing_framework/README.md

 # Introduction
-This directory contains simple tricks to perform testing by using mocking or test containers.
-It will be very useful in any adoption of TDD practice.
+This directory contains sample codes on using different techniques to write test cases from using Mockito, test containers to MockServer.
+Hopefully, it is helpful in any TDD practice.